ant-design/ant-design-pro-site/docs/style.en-US.md

 }
 ```

-> Because antd will bring some global settings, such as font size, color, line height。 so here, you only need to focus on their own individual needs can be, without a lot of reset.
+> Because antd will bring some global settings, such as font size, color, line height.
+So there is no need to do a lot of reset, you can focus on your individualized demands.

 ### src/utils/utils.less

-Here you can place some tool functions for the call, such as clearing the floating `.clearfix`.
+Here you can place some tool functions, such as clearing the floating `.clearfix`.

 ### Module style